lereedjr/Financial_Well-being/README.md

 # Financial Well-being Survey Analysis

 ## Intorduction
-I will be analyzing survey data from the Consumer Financial Protection Bureau.
-The survey data was released in October 2017.
-The survey website can be found at the [Consumer Financial Protection Bureau's Financial Well-being survey website.](https://www.consumerfinance.gov/data-research/financial-well-being-survey-data/)
+I used the survey data from the Consumer Financial Protection Bureau on financial well-being.
+The survey data was released in October 2017 and can be found [the survey’s website]. (https://www.consumerfinance.gov/data-research/financial-well-being-survey-data/)

-After looking at and reading about the different survey items I decided to analyze the FS Score, which I'm call the financial stability score.
-I have also pared down the original data from over 200 variables to a manageable 26.
-I'm using these 25 variables to discover if there are groups within the financial stability score.
-If there are groups I will answer two more questions, what are they commonalities and are their FS Scores different.
+The dataset consists of over 200 variables that are used to examine financial well-being and understand what factors influence financial well-being.
+The idea of financial well-being is derived from a sense of financial security and having a freedom of choice in the future and present.

+## Inspiration
+I choose to use this dataset for my practicum because I am interested in answering the following questions:
+1. Are there clusters within the data?
+2. Do these clusters have different financial stability scores?
+3. What makes these clusters different?

+## Data
+For this project I narrowed the data list down to 22 variables:

 The variables I'm using are:
 * SWB_1, I am satisfied with my life